0xProject/OpenZKP/Readme.md

 [![CircleCI](https://img.shields.io/circleci/build/github/0xProject/starkcrypto)](https://circleci.com/gh/0xProject/starkcrypto)
 [![Codecov](https://img.shields.io/codecov/c/gh/0xproject/starkcrypto)](https://codecov.io/gh/0xProject/starkcrypto)
+<!-- TODO: License, Docs, Chat -->

+**Warning.** Side-channel resistance is currently not implemented.
+This library is optimized for performance and does not use slower side-channel resistant algorithms.
+Please evaluate the risks before using with sensitive data.

 **Note.** Code coverage in Rust is still very early days.
 The above number is likely inaccurate.
 Please view the coverage report for details.

-<!-- TODO: License, Docs, Chat -->

-NOTE: Modular inversion is not constant time.

 ## Testing